pthom/cleantype/README.md

 It can be seeen as a developper friendly `typeid` alternative, and as a tool for those who are tired by the template noise in the compiler output.

-#### Comparison to typeid.name()
+#### Motivation

 In C++, [typeid.name()](https://en.cppreference.com/w/cpp/language/typeid) is able to display the type of variables.
-However it has several limitations:

-* `const`, `volatile`, `&&`qualifiers are ignored
-* if cannot identify the signature of lambdas functions
-+ it cannot identify the return type of a function with an auto specifier
-* the returned name if often unreadable : for example `std::set<std::string>` becomes
+However it has several limitations: `const`, `volatile`, `&&`qualifiers are ignored; it cannot identify the signature of lambdas function, and last but not least, the returned name if often unreadable : for example `std::set<std::string>` becomes
  ````
  std::set<std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> >, std::less<std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > >, std::allocator<std::__cxx11::basic_string<char, std::char_traits<char>, std::allocator<char> > > >
  ````

 This library tries to overcomes some of these limitations.
 It is composed mainly of C++11 / C++14 functions.
 It also contains some macros in order to be able to display rvalue reference type, as well as variables names.
 Macros are prepended with a suffix 'm_'.

+The returned types names should be similar accross compilers.

+#### Status

 Note: this library is heavily [tested](https://github.com/pthom/cleantype/tree/master/src/include/cleantype/tests), with clang, gcc and msvc.
-However, it should be considered alpha state.
+However, it should be considered *alpha* state.

 # Installation and usage